m-deng1928/UX_Opportunities/README.md

 # UX_Opportunities

 Here's a UX Job Board I curate, started in August 2021.
-Opportunities are meant for more early in career whether co-ops/internships in addition to new grad opportunities.
-(I will update based on my bandwidth, unfortunately.
-Sorry about that.)
+I'm no longer in UX but I hope the resources below are able to help you.

 All the best in your search :D / Don't Forget To Be Awesome

 ---
+✨ Here are companies that hire [Junior Talent](https://docs.google.com/spreadsheets/d/1MTml8uJhbcLNoAu5GDeoG1S2iADOzKb699KIG6TuC6I/edit#gid=1489153115✨

 🔥 Here are resources for [User Experience & General Recruiting](https://www.notion.so/mikedeng/UX-Resources-5f374d563e6a41e98559974486065122).🔥